 #AskMe features volunteers strategically located across campus to help students find their classes the first two days of the fall semester.
 We have designated locations based on student traffic and ask volunteers to sign up for hour-long shifts (as many as they can).
 We will have signage at the volunteer locations to help students find you.
 We also encourage you to look for “the look” and offer to help people who are clearly overwhelmed and trying to find their way.

 Thank you for your interest in being an #AskMe volunteer!

 This year, perhaps more than ever, your reassuring presence can make a big difference for our students.

 Please click the link below to sign up and volunteer for #AskMe.

 If you have any questions, please call 405-325-2072.

-If possible, arrive for your shift a few minutes early for exchange of information and supplies.
+We are focusing our efforts this year on six strategically chosen locations.
+The tables there will be stocked with maps, #AskMe signs, and disposable masks.
+If possible, please arrive for your shift a few minutes early for exchange of information and supplies.

-DRC: Disability Resource Center versus Dunham Residential College – there are classes in Dunham but not the Disability Resource Center
+- Accessibility and Disability Resource Center (ADRC) versus Dunham Residential College (DRC) – there are classes in Dunham but not the Accessibility and Disability Resource Center

 It really was a great opportunity to help new students.